 Do not try to use the music rest in a half-raised position.
 Also, when lowering the music rest, let the music rest all the way down before releasing it.

-Sheet Music Braces (CVP-206 only)
+Sheet Music Braces

 These braces are for holding the pages of music books in place.